idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 With MOOSE built and testing successfully, you should now be able to build your application.
-The only prerequisites before doing so, is to configure your environment to make use of your MPI wrapper, and to define where MOOSE resides:
+The only prerequisites before doing so, is to configure your environment to make use of your MPI wrapper, and to define where your built copy of MOOSE resides:

 ```bash
 export CC=mpicc CXX=mpicxx FC=mpif90 F90=mpif90 F77=mpif77